jaguba/esp32-door-sensor/README.md

 # esp32-door-sensor

-ESP32 project for monitoring the state of a (mailbox) door with a battery driven sensor.
+ESP32 project for monitoring the state of several devices such as a door, window, flood or rain sensor.

 ## Instructions